Hadeon/overtrackerPublic/README.md

 FUTURE UPDATES:

-  -- Once GoogleId is placed in the store, query the DB for data with that ID -- Create modal Data Sheet for entering and saving data -- Update charts upon saving
+  -- Once UserID is placed in the store, query the DB for data with that ID -- Determine how much data we are currently entering into the DetailsModal before creating the DB model -- Update charts upon saving
   -- Percentage algorithm for W/L for Bar graph
-  -- Create map accordions
   -- Upon clicking a map on the Bar graph, expand that associated accordion and scroll to it

 APP FUNCTIONALITY: